sora-xor/sora-docs/src/ecosystem.md

 ## What You Will Find in This Section

-The SORA Integrated Plan as well as it's current milestones are hosted here.
+The SORA Integrated Plan as well as its current milestones are hosted here.
 You will also find information on [Polkaswap](https://polkaswap.io/), such as the [Memorandum and T&C's](polkaswap-terms.md) and the [Polkaswap privacy policy](polkaswap-privacy.md).